-**Supplemental applications to the Bachelor of Media Studies program for the 17/18 academic year are now closed.**
+**Supplemental applications to the Bachelor of Media Studies program for the 18/19 academic year will open in September 2017.**

 What do I need to submit for the supplemental application?